 About Me

-Landscapes and Letters is a space to discuss issues related to hunting and conservation and to reflect on my experiences with these topics.
+Landscapes and Letters is a space to create dialogue and reflect on my experiences around issues related to hunting and conservation.

 In a collection of essays called The Heart of the Game, the writer Thomas McGuane recounts an imaginary exchange between a hunter and a non-hunter.
 The exchange goes something like this,